 What are the long-term effects of DMT?

-The long-term effects of DMT use, excessive use, and addiction possibility are currently unknown.
+The long-term effects of DMT use, excessive use, and addiction are currently unknown.
 However, it appears that use of the hallucinogen does not result in tolerance.
-There is also little evidence to suggest that Ayahuasca creates lasting physiological or neurological deficits.
+There is also little evidence to suggest that ayahuasca creates lasting physiological or neurological deficits.
 Though the physically addictive qualities of DMT remain to be seen, you can be addicted to this hallucinogen’s psychological effects, just like marijuana and other drugs.